zxc-tju/InterHub/README.md

 Run `3_paper_plot.py` to plot results in the paper using metadata of interaction events in the full InterHub dataset.

 ---

+## Acknowledgment & Disclaimer

+This project, InterHub, incorporates code from [trajdata](https://github.com/NVlabs/trajdata), developed by NVIDIA Research.
+We are not affiliated with NVIDIA or the contributors of trajdata.
+We extend our sincere gratitude to the trajdata team for their outstanding work in simplifying trajectory data processing.

+The use of trajdata code in this project is in accordance with their original license terms.
+All rights and credits for the trajdata components belong to their respective owners.

 ## Citation
 If you find this repository useful for your research, please consider giving us a star 🌟 and citing our paper.